videre-project/MTGOSDK/docs/guides/collection.md

 }
 ```

-The `Collection` property can be null if the user hasn't logged in yet or the collection hasn't finished loading.
-Always check for null before accessing it "in production code.
+The `Collection` property always returns a wrapper around the user's collection.
 The `ItemCount` property gives you the total number of cards (counting duplicates), while iterating the frozen collection gives you unique cards with quantities.

 The frozen collection creates an immutable snapshot at the moment you call it.
 This is useful for exports or analytics where you want consistent data even if the collection changes during iteration.
 For live displays that should update as cards are added or removed, use the regular `Items` property instead.